ganevniko/ganevniko.github.io/_posts/2020-04-28-options_trading_tool_part_iii.markdown

 ---
 layout: post
 title:      "Options trading tool – PART III"
-date:       2020-04-28 23:25:33 +0000
+date:       2020-04-28 19:25:34 -0400
 permalink:  options_trading_tool_part_iii
 ---

 This is the third part of our stock scanner project.
 In this project we are looking at ways to screen stocks and obtain information on option prices with python.
-In this blog we will use the tickers and data assembly techniques learned in parts one and two to create a data frame with all the technical indicators we are targeting. <br>
+In this blog we will use the tickers and data assembly techniques learned in parts one and two to create a data frame with all the technical indicators we are targeting.

 Lets star by creating out list of tickers as preciously.
 Below, I have also put together a list of tickers to remove.
 The reason I am removing these tickers is because pandas_datareader is unable to retrieve information about them which could be caused by several reasons that I will not investigate for the moment.
 We will still be using close to five hundred tickers which is probably way more that we could invest in.

 ![](img/157.png)